 tommy@computer:/opt/tomcat cp tom11/conf/server.xml tom11/conf/web.xml Base/conf

 Create a home page for your server.
-Again not necessary if base and home are set to the same directory.
+Again not necessary if base and home are set to the same directory, as Tomcat comes with web pages and example apps.

 tommy@computer:/opt/tomcat mkdir -p Base/webapps/ROOT